jtatum2101/Jeremiah-Tatum/README.md

-# The Protfolio of Jeremiah Joseph Tatum
+# The Portfolio of Jeremiah Joseph Tatum

 ## Description: